Brewster35/thecodingtrain/Readme.md

 ### YouTube channel "The Coding Train" examples in C#

-This repository mostly represents my journey of learning about maching learning from the coding train channel on YouTube.
+This repository mostly represents my journey of learning about machine learning from the coding train channel on YouTube.
 I am aiming to convert the example code into C#

 ### Finished